-NSF S-STEM: Iona Development of Excellence in Science through Intervention, Resilience, and Enrichment (DESIRE) Program – Scholarships for High School Students Planning to Major in Chemistry or Computer Science
+NSF S-STEM: Iona Development of Excellence in Science through Intervention, Resilience, and Enrichment (DESIRE) Program – Scholarships for High School Students Planning to Study Biochemistry, Chemistry or Computer Science

 Iona DESIRE Scholars Selection Process and Criteria

 Scholarship Renewal Criteria